Biocommunication (science): Interpretation of abiotic indices

-Interpreting stimuli from an organism's environment is an essential part of life for any individual.
+Interpreting stimuli from the environment is an essential part of life for any organism.
 Abiotic things that an organism must interpret include climate (weather, temperature, rainfall), geology (rocks, soil type), and geography (location of vegetation communities, exposure to elements, location of food and water sources relative to shelter sites).

 Birds, for example, migrate using cues such as the approaching weather or seasonal day length cues.
-Birds also migrate from areas of low or decreasing resources to areas of high or increasing resources.
-The two primary resources are usually sought to be food or nesting locations.
-Birds that nest in the Northern Hemisphere tend to migrate north in the spring season due to the increase in insect population, budding plants and the abundance of nesting locations.
-During the winter time birds will migrate south to not only escape the cold, but find a sustainable food source.
-Plants will bloom and attempt to reproduce when they sense days getting shorter.
-If they can't fertilize before the seasons change and they die then they wouldn't pass on their genes.
-So their ability to recognize a change in abiotic factors allow them to ensure reproduction.
+Birds also migrate from areas of low or decreasing resources to areas of high or increasing resources, most commonly food or nesting locations.
+Birds that nest in the Northern Hemisphere tend to migrate north in the spring due to the increase in insect population, budding plants and the abundance of nesting locations.
+During the winter birds will migrate south to not only escape the cold, but find a sustainable food source.

+Some plants will bloom and attempt to reproduce when they sense days getting shorter.
+If they cannot fertilize before the seasons change and they die then they do not pass on their genes.
+Their ability to recognize a change in abiotic factors allow them to ensure reproduction.

 Trans-organismic communication

 Trans-organismic communication is when organisms of different species interact.
 In biology the relationships formed between different species is known as symbiosis.
-These relationships come in two main forms mutualistic and parasitic.
-Mutualistic Relationships are when both species benefit from their interactions.
-Take Pilot fish for example, they gather around sharks, rays, and sea turtles to eat various parasites off of the larger organism.
-The fish get food from following the sharks around, and the sharks receive a cleaning for not eating the pilot fish.
+These relationships come in two main forms - mutualistic and parasitic.
+Mutualistic relationships are when both species benefit from their interactions.
+For example, pilot fish gather around sharks, rays, and sea turtles to eat various parasites from the surface of the larger organism.
+The fish obtain food from following the sharks, and the sharks receive a cleaning in return.

 Parasitic relationships are where one organism benefits off of the other organism at a cost.
-For example take mistletoe, it may be the focus of an intimate holiday tradition but it is a parasite.
-In order for mistletoe to grow it must leach water and nutrients from a tree or shrub.
-Communication between species is not limited to securing sustenance, it can come in many forms.
+For example, in order for mistletoe to grow it must leach water and nutrients from a tree or shrub.

+Communication between species is not limited to securing sustenance.
 Many flowers rely on bees to spread their pollen and facilitate floral reproduction.
-So they evolved bright attractive petals and sweet nectar in order to attract the bees.
-In a recent study done at the university of Buenos Aires, they examined a possible relationship between fluorescence and attraction.
-However it was concluded that reflected light was much more important in pollinator attraction than fluorescence.
-Communicating with other species allows organisms to form relationships that are advantageous in survival, and they are all based on some form of trans organismic communication.
+To allow this, many flowers evolved bright, attractive petals and sweet nectar to attract bees.
+In a 2010 study, researchers at the University of Buenos Aires examined a possible relationship between fluorescence and attraction.
+The study concluded that reflected light was much more important in pollinator attraction than fluorescence.

+Communicating with other species allows organisms to form relationships that are advantageous in survival, and all of these relationships are all based on some form of trans-organismic communication.